Neuroevolution in Games: State of the Art and Open Challenges: Input Representation

 \subsection{Straight Line Sensors and Pie Slice Sensors}

-A good domain to exemplify the effect of different input representation is the simple car racing game studied by \citet{togelius2005evolving,togelius2006evolving} and \citet{togelius2007multi}. \citet{togelius2005evolving} investigated various sensor input representations and showed that the best results were achieved by using egocentric first-person information from range-finder sensors, which return the distance to the nearest object in a given direction, instead of third-person information such as the car's position in the track's frame of reference.
+A good domain to exemplify the effect of different input representation is the simple car racing game studied by \citet{togelius2005evolving,togelius2006evolving} and \citet{togelius2007multi}. \citet{togelius2005evolving} investigated various sensor input representations and showed that the best results were achieved by using egocentric first-person information from rangefinder sensors, which return the distance to the nearest object in a given direction, instead of third-person information such as the car's position in the track's frame of reference.
 The authors suggest that a mapping from third-person spatial information to appropriate first-person actions is likely very non-linear, thus making it harder for evolution to discover such a controller.
+(These results might also be explained by the underlying fractured decision space of such a mapping~\cite{kohl2009evolving}; see Section~\ref{sec:evolving_anns}).

 In addition to evolving appropriate control policies, NE approaches can also support automatic \emph{feature selection}. \citet{whiteson2005automatic} evolved ANNs in a car racing domain and showed that an extension to NEAT allows the algorithm to automatically determine an appropriate set of straight line sensors, eliminating redundant inputs.